namespace7/HLS_Player/README.md

 # HLS_Player
 The application is Hard coded in Java.

-The application allow users to test Hls stream, implementation of track selectection allows user to select video qulaity manually.
+The application allow users to test Hls stream, implementation of track selection allows user to select video qulaity manually.

 The application uses Exo-player library.
 Exo-player version used - 2.8.4